 What You Need to Know About Termite Swarming Season

 Termite swarming season tends to come each year toward the tail end of winter.
-Termite season typically lasts 5-6 months, but those numbers aren’t set in stone.
+Termite season for eastern subterranean termites typically lasts 5-6 months, but those numbers aren’t set in stone.
 Regardless, it’s important to be prepared before termites begin to swarm in attempts to invade your home.
 Our on-staff entomologist and termite expert, David Moore, explains more about termite season in the video below.

 What is a termite swarm?

-A termite swarm occurs when a massive number of winged termites, also known as alates, leave their existing colony to form new ones.
-The alates will move together in large numbers so they can start to investigate a new home.
+A termite swarm occurs when a massive number of flying termites, also known as alates, leave their current colony to form new ones.
+The winged termites will move together in large numbers so they can start to investigate a new home.
 If you’ve never seen a termite swarm before, the sight can be quite a shock—termite swarms can consist of dozens of termites.

 Alates actually do not consume cellulose found in wood, but if they choose to set up camp on your property, it may not be long before termites start feasting on your home.
 In fact, a swarm is one of the first ways homeowners may be alerted to the presence of termites.

-They’re about an inch long, dark in color, and have two pairs of wings that are equal in size.
+Swarming termites can be hard to identify because they tend to move about very quickly in large numbers, forming a termite swarm that resembles a buzzing cloud.
+A singular flying termite will be about an inch long, dark in color, and have two pairs of wings that are equal in size.
 Flying ants may look similar to termites, but there are a couple of key differences to keep in mind.
 Ants have a constricted “waist” and termites do not.
 Also, termite wings are uniform in size while ant wings are not.
-When termite swarmers are out in large numbers, you probably won’t get a close enough look to tell the difference.
-Regardless, any sizable swarm is worth dealing with as quickly as possible.
 If you happen to get a closer look, feel free to reference our full guide on the differences between flying ants vs. termite swarmers.
+Regardless of the pest you’re dealing with, any sizable swarm is worth dealing with as quickly as possible.

 Termite swarmer bug description graphic